Hyperfov/link-previews/README.md

 linkPreview("#myLink", {
   backend: "https://link-to-worker.workers.dev",
   template: "#my-cool-template", // a custom template for rendering the preview
-  position: "below", // "below" or "above" the link, or "follow" the cursor
+  placement: "bottom-start", // or "top" or "follow" the cursor
   content: {
     title: "My cool link", // override the title returned by the worker },